 Walmart offers affordable prices on Pyrex bakeware as well — but Amazon has the retailer beat on some products, including the Pyrex Easy-Grab 9.5-inch Pie Plate two-pack.
 Fortunately, Walmart.com’s price-match policy covers Amazon.com.

 Walmart and Target prices on Kleenex tissues tend to beat local stores.
-Compared to major pharmacies, Target has Walgreens beat on six-pack Kleenex bundles, costing more than $4 less.
+Compared to major pharmacies, Target has Walgreens beat on six-pack Kleenex bundles.
 Walmart also offers better prices on Kleenex bundle packs than Walgreens.

 9. Toilet Paper